 - 12. Work with partners to promote healthy lifestyles for the population of Swindon - 13.
 Find new ways to engage communities and neighbourhoods to increase the cleanliness of their local areas. - 14.
 Encourage Swindon residents to increase recycling and reduce their waste in line with the Council's Waste Strategy.
-Swindon Borough Council to reduce the use of single use plastics with the intention to stop using such plastics by 2019/20 and encourage local businesses to do the same.

-- 15. Work to secure a viable and sustainable future for our key heritage assets. - 16.
+Swindon Borough Council to reduce the use of single use plastics with the intention to stop using such plastics by 2019/20 and encourage local businesses to do the same. - 15. a) Work to secure a viable and sustainable future for our key heritage assets. - 15. b) Every Child will be encouraged to visit the Council's museums including the Swindon Museum and Art Gallery as a learning opportunity while they are at school - 16.
 Deliver a programme of work to ensure that residents, visitors and businesses feel that Swindon's town centre is a safe place to live, work, visit and do business.